-Following a single intraduodenal or oral dose of [14 C]fasiglifam at 2 or 200 mg/kg to rats and dogs, within the same dose group, the concentrations of total radioactivity, fasiglifam, and fasiglifam-G in dog bile were 5- to 10-fold higher than those in rat bile (Table 5), whereas their excretion (percentage of administered dose) was comparable between the two species (Table 2).
+Following a single ID or oral dose of [14C] fasiglifam at 2 or 200 mg/kg to rats and dogs, within the same dose group, the concentrations of total radioactivity, fasiglifam, and fasiglifam-G in dog bile were 5- to comparable between the two species (Table 2).
 The differences in concentrations are attributed to the difference in bile flow rate between the two species.
-In the vehicle group, the bile flow rate in dogs (12 to 13 ml/day per kilogram) was considerably slower than that in rats (44-49 ml/day per kilogram), which was consistent with published data (Davies and Morris, 1993).
-We note that the maximum plasma concentration reported here (Table 1) is consistent with that in the 39-week toxicity study in dogs, where a maximum concentration was 78 μ g/ml for 40 mg/kg per day.
+In the vehicle group, bile flow rate in dogs (12-13 mL/day/kg) was considerably slower than that in rats (44-49 mL/day/kg), which was consistent with published data (Davies and Morris, 1993).
+We note that the maximum plasma concentration reported here